Nuitka/Nuitka/README.rst

 Contributors to Nuitka
 ----------------------

-Thanks go to these individuals for their much valued contributions to Nuitka.
+Thanks go to these individuals for their much-valued contributions to Nuitka.
 Contributors have the license to use Nuitka for their own code even if Closed Source.